No Products in the Cart

 Benefit of selenium 1: a stronger immune system

 Given our own status as providers of immune support drinks here at Tonic Health, we’re naturally interested in how to improve the immune system through the intake of minerals like this one.

 Sure enough, selenium is believed to play a key role in immune health, not least due to its antioxidant effects, which we’ll cover in more detail throughout the other points in this article.
 But basically, antioxidants like selenium are associated with reduced oxidative stress in the body – which in turn, helps to lessen inflammation and support immunity.

-It serves as a potent antioxidant
+Benefit of selenium 2: it serves as a potent antioxidant

 The compounds known as antioxidants are important to health for reasons other than how they can help strengthen your immune system.
 After all, higher levels of oxidative stress are linked to such conditions as heart disease, cancer and Alzheimer’s.